ethereum-optimism/optimism-project-ideas/README.md

 Create a version of https://ethgasstation.info/ that tracks and reports on gas fees and more for Optimism.
 <br>

+**Bedrock based indexer**
+Create a way of serving verifiable indexed data from on chain via creating an app specific rollup based on bedrock.
+Bedrock is made of modular pieces and by creating a prover to prove indexed data you can plug that into the rest of Bedrock to create a scalable and trustless indexing layer that can serve as a replacement for Infura/Alchemy or The Graph.

 ### 🌱 **`Public Goods`**

 **RetroPGF dashboard**